 Call To Action

-First of all, Happy New Year to everyone in general, and all Virtual Assistants in particular.
+First of all, Happy New Year to everyone in general (though I realize I’m pretty late with that as January is practically over), and all Virtual Assistants in particular.
 I hope 2019 will prove to be even better than last year and please, stay healthy!

 When I first started working as a social media virtual assistant, I really didn’t see why it was necessary to have a call to action on my posts.
 Yet I knew that my employer knew things I did not know.
 I think the reason I did not feel it was important at the time was I did not understand what a call to action really was or how it worked.